VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 3. Rotate device to trigger configuration change;
 4. Check that dialog is still present;
 5. Select a pill;
-6. Verify that selected option is on the screen;
+6. Verify that the selected option is on the screen;

 <div align='center'>
     <img height='400px' src='https://media.githubusercontent.com/media/VysotskiVadim/VysotskiVadim.github.io/master/assets/qa-guide-lifecycle/pills-choice-after-configuration-change.gif'>
 </div>

 **Actual result:**
-Dialog is still present after configuration change, but it does nothing.
-User has chosen a red pill, but there is still blue on the screen.
+Dialog is still present after the configuration change, but it does nothing. a user has chosen a red pill, but there is still blue on the screen.

 ### User input loss

-Consider following feature:
-When user enters the screen, app loads some data from the server and lets user edit it.
+Consider the following feature: when a user enters the screen, the app loads some data from the server and lets a user edit it.
-Once user press "Update" buton, information is updated on the server.
+Once a user presses the "Update" button, new information is updated on the server.

 <div align='center'>
     <img height='400px' src='https://media.githubusercontent.com/media/VysotskiVadim/VysotskiVadim.github.io/master/assets/qa-guide-lifecycle/input.gif'>
 </div>

-This examples works good after configuration change, so this time we try
+This example works well after a configuration change, so this time we try
 [bug detection algorithm](#detection_algorithm)
 with